Katleho-Nyoni/Katleho-Nyoni/README.md

 # WELCOME
 <!--**Katleho-Nyoni/Katleho-Nyoni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-I studied Mathematics & Mathematical Statistics from South Africa, & my interests also include :
+I studied Mathematics & Mathematical Statistics from a South African university, & my interests also include :
 - Web & Software Development
 - and Software Engineering.